LigaMoon/Boredom-guide/README.md

 ### Existing Features

-In this section, you should go over the different parts of your project, and describe each in a sentence or so.

-### Existing Features

 - ### Common
     - #### Header - allows user to easily navigate accross all pages
         - Header itself is positioned to always be visible (positionet absolutely using Bootstrap 'sticky-top' class) at the top of the screen (mobile and desktop) which allows visitors to find it quickly.